Are You Peregrinning at Me?

 But first, we went inside the interpretive center to see if this center differentiates itself from all the others around the state.

 The Center provides an indoor setting for interpretation of the Sanctuary and serves as the hub of youth and adult environmental education programs and activities throughout the year.
 The Center features live education animals and other nature-related exhibits and, from late spring and throughout the summer a Butterfly Garden.
 Farm Pond (right behind the building) is a great place for spotting frogs, turtles and ducks.
 Our “Birds of Prey” Compound is home to a variety of owls and hawks, two Peregrine Falcons, a Turkey Vulture and other raptors.

 Whoa!
-Slow down there, cut-and-pasted paragraph… We don’t want to get too far ahead of ourselves.
+Slow down there… We don’t want to get too far ahead of ourselves.

 We entered the building and seemed to have disturbed those inside.
 Granted, we were the first visitors of the day and we didn’t have any little kids with us, but so what.
 Rob is a big fan of birds and I think is or at least was an Audubon Society member.
 Welcome us!
 (But then kindly leave us alone so I can take a bunch of bad pictures.)

 The Fairfield Center is a bit larger than most of the others, but contains most of the same stuff.
 The layout, however, is very unique in that there are a bunch of little rooms all over the place and it’s a bit maze-like.
 There is (or was during our visit) a giant mural on the wall in the entrance room.